 A newly refurbished greenhouse on the right opens onto my rambling semi-wild garden.
-In both the greenhouse and the garden, I have planted a small army’s worth of vegetables, fruits, flowers and herbs for medicinal, recreational and gourmet purposes.
-My semi-organised garden effortlessly flows into an old orchard which in turn merges quietly into the large cedars, hemlocks, pines, firs and oaks of the ancient woods that surround my home.
-The verdant forest covering the surrounding mountains spans out for hundreds of acres beyond my lands.
+In both the greenhouse and the garden, I have planted a small army’s worth of vegetables, fruits, flowers, and herbs for medicinal, recreational, and gourmet purposes.
+My semi-organised garden effortlessly flows into an old orchard which in turn merges quietly into the large cedars, hemlocks, pines, firs, and oaks of the ancient woods that surround my home.
+The verdant forest covering the surrounding mountains spans hundreds of acres beyond my land.

 I expanded the house proper to slightly over twice its original size.
 I used the same materials as the original building which is river stone hewn from cliffs just over the other side of the cove.
 The walls were built with bare river stone and mortar.
 The floors are laid with reclaimed oak floorboards I found in a shop in the village, which sells old building materials that still have use left in them.
 The thick boards were worn smooth from wear and feel simply wonderful on bare feet.